+While this is an eight-year old program under the sponsorship of Thomas Jefferson School of Law, this summer abroad program continues the same Nice Summer Abroad Program that was founded and directed by Professor Susan Tiefenbrun 22 years ago.
 Classes are held at the University of Nice School of Law.
 Centrally located in the south of France on the banks of the Mediterranean Sea, the University of Nice School of Law offers an ideal environment for learning international and comparative law in a city that is both beautiful and rich in European culture and history.
 In the Nice Program, American students study international law together with students from Europe and all parts of the world in a truly international atmosphere.
 The program is designed to encourage students to exchange ideas and explore cultural differences that influence international legal transactions.
 The student body is drawn from law schools across the United States and the world.
-In 2013, 53 students attended the Nice Program, including 43 American students from 5 different law schools and 10 European students from the Nice Law School.
+In 2014, 54 students attended the Nice Program, including 42 American students from 5 different law schools and 12 European students from the Nice Law School.
 The participation of European students from the University of Nice School of Law in each of the four courses offered is an important feature of this program.
+Limited internships may be available while in China for the program.

 Nice is in the heart of the French Riviera, and is the largest city situated on the banks of the Mediterranean Sea between Genoa and Marseille.
 It is an ancient city founded by the Greeks, who called it “Nike,” or victory.